BEdwardsIT/ActiveDirectoryLab/README.md

 </div>
             </div>
             <div class="step" id="step3">
-                <h2>Step 3: Set Up Networking and Install Active Directory.</h2>
+                <h2>Step 3: Set Up Networking, Domain Admin Account and Install Active Directory.</h2>
                 <p>Now, it's time to set up our VM's networking.
-For this portion of the project, we'll be assigning an IP address and subnet mask for an internal NIC, installing RAS/NAT and setting up a DHCP scope, as well as installing active directory.<br/>
+For this portion of the project, we'll be assigning an IP address and subnet mask for an internal NIC, installing RAS/NAT and setting up a DHCP scope, as well as installing Active Directory.<br/>
                 <br/>
 Let's begin with the IP address.
 One will connect to your home router so we'll leave it as is; the other (which we'll need to set up manually) will allow your client computer to connect to the server.<br/>
                <br/>